Why don’t you use RFID chips for CX races?

 Passive tags lack a battery, so they rely on the radio antenna signal to both activate the tag and read the tag data.
 Passive tags have the advantage of low cost (less than $1) and are reusable unless damaged by bending or folding.

-Passive tags have lower positional consistency since they are activated in a wider range by the antenna.
+Passive tags have lower positional consistency since they can be read in a wider range by the antenna.
 Antennas vary from 30 deg to 60 deg beam width, resulting in a read zone that may be up to 10 meters wide.
-For RFID readers that record only the first or strongest signal from the chip, this can result in a chip time that is widely different than the time on the line.
+For RFID readers and software that record only the first or strongest signal from the chip, this can result in a chip time that is widely different than the time of the bike and RFID tag on the finish line.

 However, using quadratic regression analysis on 3 or more chip times can result in generating a calculated finish time with 0.01 second precision, resulting in accuracy of 6 inches or less between two tags.
-Even at speeds above 30-mph, it is possible to read a passive tag 5 to 10 times.
+An Impinj RFID tag reader can process up to 600 tags per second.
+At a speed of 34mph when tags are moving 50 feet per second, it is possible to read a passive tag 3 to 6 times, or up to 20 times at lower speeds.
 Support for quadratic regression analysis became available in CrossMgrImpinj v2.20.1 released in March 2018.

 For any RFID tag, a camera is necessary to correctly position finishers on the finish line.
 CrossMgr software features integrated digital pictures that show where the finisher is at the time the passive or active RFID tag was read.